+Camp Shalom, located along beautiful Lake Muskoka, has been serving the Jewish community of Ontario since its founding in 1948.
+The original property was a tourist resort known as “Silver Birch Lodge”.
+The area consisted of 17 acres on which there was a main lodge, a garage and four tourist cabins of various sizes.
 Camp Shalom started off with a small group of 25 campers and a handful of voluntary staff in the summer of 1948, under the directorship of Harris Gulko.
 The following year there were 30 campers.
-Year after year the enrollment increased, and today the camp is at full capacity, with 235 campers in each of two sessions, and a staff of 95.
+Year after year the enrollment increased, and today the camp is at full capacity, with 295 campers in each of two sessions, and a staff of 110.
 In 1954 an additional 37 acres were purchased by the Camp to expand its facilities.
 Each year saw more construction and the addition of new equipment.
-Presently the camp has 65 buildings, which consist of 23 camper cabins, staff accommodations, a rec hall, a chapel, a modern kitchen, bakery and dining room, as well as buildings to house the 23 different Camp activities.
+Presently the camp has 65 buildings, which consist of 24 camper cabins, staff accommodations, a rec hall, a modern kitchen, bakery and dining room, as well as buildings to house the 21 different Camp activities.
 The premises also includes two large sports fields, tennis and basketball courts, and a 100-foot waterfront.